bjamturley/MedSchoolAtlas/Embryology/Mesoderm - Cardiac.md

 # Heart tube formation
 This is the first functional organ to form.

-==Day 15==: Mesoderm cells spread cranially, giving rise to the primary heart field.
+***Day 15***: Mesoderm cells spread cranially, giving rise to the primary heart field.
 Some beating, no blood movement.
-==Day 21==: Two ends of the primary heart field fuse to form a heart tube which starts pumping blood.
+***Day 21***: Two ends of the primary heart field fuse to form a heart tube which starts pumping blood.
-==Day 22-24==: D-looping allows the vessels of the heart to migrate to destinations.
+***Day 22-24***: D-looping allows the vessels of the heart to migrate to destinations.
 The atria are initially inferior to the ventricles and must loop cranially to reach the final location.
-==Day 28==: The aortic sac region will give rise to the aortic arches.
+***Day 28***: The aortic sac region will give rise to the aortic arches.
 The atrioventricular valve (AVV) cushion is present, but only joined with the left ventricle.
-==Day 50==: Heart formation is completed and will grow in size.
+***Day 50***: Heart formation is completed and will grow in size.

 ## Hemodynamic load
 The major driving force for cardiomyocyte proliferation.
 Increase in red blood cells creates an increase in pressure against heart walls, stimulating cell proliferation.
 Hypertrophy of cardiomyocytes also contributes to growth.